Cercis canadensis var. texensis, Texas Redbud

 Circumference: 12 inches

 I love this page and I love you for coming here to read it.
+Unfortunately, Loomis-Chaffee dug up this tree and trashed it in 2018.
+This National Champion tree.
+Shame on your Loomis.
+Shame.

 I imagine that this tree won’t last as a national champion for very long.
 In fact, I’d guess that next year (in 2014), a much, much larger C. canadensis var. texensis will be found and take over as champion.
 But for now, for all of 2013, this page is accurate.

 I know that sounds odd, and it’s taken me a few years to wrap my head around how all this national champion tree stuff works, but now it makes perfect sense to me.
-We in Connecticut are very fortunate to have guys like Ed Richardson and Frank Kaputa who tireless work to catalog our national champion, state champion and notable trees.
+We in Connecticut are very fortunate to have guys like Ed Richardson and Frank Kaputa whose tireless work to catalog our national champion, state champion and notable trees.

 In 2012, they went nuts (in a good way) and really beefed up their lists.
 I noticed all the additions – and a few subtractions due to storm damage and other specimens in other states being found/found out about.
 Such is the transient life of being a national champion; be it trees or college basketball.